Tekle Giyorgis II

-Tekle Giyorgis II (Ge’ez: ተክለ ጊዮርጊስ, born Wagshum Gobeze (Amharic: ዋግሹም ጎበዜ), 1836 – 21 June 1873) was Emperor of Ethiopia from 1868 to 1871.
+Tekle Giyorgis II (Ge’ez: ተክለ ጊዮርጊስ, born Wagshum Gobeze (Amharic: ዋግሹም ጎበዜ), 1836 – ca. October 1873) was Emperor of Ethiopia from 1868 to 1871.
 After being crowned, he linked himself to the last independent emperors of the Gondar line through his mother and sought support from the Ethiopian Church to strengthen his right to rule.
 He was wounded when fighting during the Battle of the Assem River, leading to the demoralization of his troops and capture of him and his generals and later on his death in captivity.

 Life

-Gobeze, prior to his enthronement as Tekle Giyorgis II, enters the historical record when he raised the banner of rebellion in Lasta in 1864, six years after his father Wagshum Gebre Medhin had been executed by Emperor Tewodros II for accusations of supporting the rebel Agew Niguse.
+Gobeze, prior to his enthronement as Tekle Giyorgis II, enters the historical record when he raised the banner of rebellion in Lasta in 1864, (Note: The Encyclopaedia Aethiopica (vol. 4, p.
+828) gives the rebellion as beginning in 1863, one year earlier than Rubenson's date.) six years after his father Wagshum Gebre Medhin had been executed by Emperor Tewodros II for accusations of supporting the rebel Agew Niguse.
+Prior to his rebellion, Tewodros II had appointed him däggazmaó and governor of Wag province in 1862.

 Gobeze made his opening move even before the suicide of Emperor Tewodros II at the end of the 1868 British expedition to Ethiopia.
+When he rebelled, he initially went into exile before returning with an army assembled largely through the support of his maternal uncle, Dejazmach Mashasha Seyfu, and seized control of Lasta.
+In 1865, Gobeze pushed into Tigray and seized Adwa, at which point he confined the mother and brother of Kassai to a mountain fortress before the two men reached a temporary agreement that produced the marriage alliance.
 Towards the end of 1867, he began to march on Tewodros' fortress at Maqdala, but stopped about 30 mi away, and turned to fight Tiso Gobeze, who had revolted against Tewodros and had control of Begemder in northwest Ethiopia.
 Tiso was killed in battle at Qwila.
+By 1868, British General Napier estimated Gobeze's forces at roughly 60,000 men, a figure that helps explain how swiftly he was able to consolidate power following the death of Tewodros.
 In August 1868, Wagshum Gobeze was proclaimed Emperor Tekle Giyorgis II of Ethiopia at Soqota in his district of Wag and crowned at Debre Zebit, where his father had been executed.
-Because Abuna Salama, head of the Ethiopian Orthodox Church died in October 1867, he was crowned by the Ethiopian Echege (እጨጌ), the principal head and Abun of all monasteries and churches of the land.
+Because Abuna Salama, head of the Ethiopian Orthodox Church died in October 1867, he was crowned by Abba Gebre Iyasus, who held the office of Echege (እጨጌ) and had been appointed to the role specifically for the occasion given the absence of a metropolitan in Ethiopia.